ku1ik/rainbow/README.markdown

 NOTE: the mixing doesn't include shortcut methods for changing text color, you should use "string".color(:blue) instead of "string".blue

-NOTE: the mixin is included in String by default in rainbow versions up to (and including) 1.99.x to not break backwards compatibility.
-It won't be included by default in rainbow 2.0.
+NOTE: the mixin is included in String by default in rainbow 1.x versions.
+In rainbow 2.x the behavior was changed - if you're upgrading from 1.x to 2.x and you used direct String methods then you can either require the string extension as shown above or update your code to use the new presenter API.

 ### Color specification